 Pelosi has landed in Taiwan.
 Here's why that's a big deal

-House Speaker Nancy Pelosi, D-Calif., landed in Taiwan late Tuesday evening local time, and she is expected to meet members of Taiwan's legislature and President Tsai Ing-wen on Wednesday, according to a source familiar with planning for her visit.
+House Speaker Nancy Pelosi, D-Calif., landed in Taiwan late Tuesday evening local time, a high-profile visit that has magnified tensions between the U.S. and China and drawn a display of military aggression from China.

+Minutes after Pelosi landed, China's Eastern Theater Command announced live fire military exercises would begin as soon as Tuesday in six zones that encircle Taiwan.

 The island democracy governs itself, but China claims it as its territory.
 Rumors of Pelosi's visit launched a geopolitical firestorm amid escalating tensions between the U.S. and China.